Numbers Gang: Relationships with franse (non gang members)

 The numbers gangs refer to themselves as ndodas (men) and refer to non-gang members as franse.
-The franse is stripped of his juridical personhood.
+The franse are stripped of their juridical personhood.
 He is not seen as a human to the gangs.
 The franse must submit everything they have to the ndodas, but the franse are protected from the numbers by being housed in different cells.

 Relationship with warders

 The relationship between gang members and the warders is a complex and an uneasy one.
 Under the apartheid regime they feared the warders.
-They knew that the warders would not be watched by human rights groups, so when there was a stabbing of an officer the warders would beat the gang members to within an inch of their lives.
+They knew that the warders would not be watched by human rights groups, so when there was a stabbing of an officer the warders would retaliate, violently.

 Under the new system, however, the warders have become targets.
-The numbers gangs are well aware that the consequences of their actions will not result in a beating or the death penalty, and therefore new initiates are encouraged to stab a warden or even to attempt to take his eye out of the socket.
+The numbers gangs are well aware that the consequences of their actions will not result in a beating or the death penalty, and therefore new initiates are encouraged to assault wardens.

 One of the most compelling messages that the numbers gang members like to send to the warders is by holding up a mirror toward the warden.
 This derives from the traditional practice of holding up an image of an inmate.
 The message the numbers are said to be sending is, "We are what you are.
 You are an army, we are an army.
 Where you have a head of the prison, we will have a judge.
 Where you have a head of a section, we will have a general.
 Whatever you do to us, we will do to you in turn."

 The numbers network

-One notable feature of the numbers gang is that it is a nationwide brotherhood that is prevalent in every prison across South Africa.
+One notable feature of the numbers gang is that it is a nationwide brotherhood that is prevalent in prisons across South Africa.

 Members that betray the gang are not safe in almost any South African prison, as the numbers control all but a few prisons in South Africa.
-The secretive nature of the gang makes their system of communicating to other prisons unknown.
+The secretive nature of the gang makes their system of communicating with other prisons unknown.